jamescooke/blog/content/1708-aaa-extract-arrange.rst

         assert result is True
         assert len(fry.messages) == 1

-Even though this example is long winded, but I hope you can see that the extraction of the set up code into its own fixture has simplified the tests and brought the code back into conformity with the AAA pattern.
+Even though this example is long winded, I hope you can see that the extraction of the set up code into its own fixture has simplified the tests and brought the code back into conformity with the AAA pattern.